codeborne/klite/jdbc/README.md

   // basic insert into a table
   db.insert("table", mapOf("col1" to value, "col2" to value2))

-  // insert of all fields of an entity db.insert("table", entity.toValues())
+  // insert all fields of an entity db.insert("table", entity.toValues())
   // redefine some entity field value before inserting db.upsert("table", entity.toValues(Entity::field to "another value"))
-  // use @Column annotation to name DB columns differently than class properties
+  // use @Column annotation to name DB columns differently than class fields

   // basic query from a table (mapper runs in context of ResultSet) db.select("table", "column" to value) { MyEntity(getId(), getString("column")) }